jeromeetienne/gsp_n/tmp/protobuf/NOTES.md

 - no doc associated to the fields
   - similar to __doc__ for classes
-- no string typing in the generated python code
+- strong typing in the generated python code
-  - https://pypi.org/project/types-protobuf/ suppose to fix the problem
-  - cant make it work for now
   - WORK with --pyi_out option of protoc
 - LOTS of globals in the generated python code
   - hard to track where things come from